doumoku/spell-book/ROADMAP.md

 - Create "Favorites" filter option
 - Add notes display in spell tooltips and details

+#### **Spell List Renaming [Medium Priority]**

+Implement ability to rename custom spell lists after creation, providing better organization and management for users who create multiple lists.

+**Code justification:** The current custom spell list system in `gm-spell-list-manager.mjs` and `compendium-management.mjs` allows creation but no post-creation editing of list names.
+The `createCustomSpellList()` method sets the name during creation but provides no update mechanism.
+The spell list display logic in `findCompendiumSpellLists()` pulls names from compendium metadata, which could be updated through the same `CompendiumCollection.configure()` method used during creation.

+**Implementation:**

+- Add rename option to spell list context menus
+- Implement rename dialog with validation for duplicate names
+- Update compendium metadata and refresh displays
+- Preserve spell list references and actor associations during rename
+- Add rename functionality to both GM interface and player dropdowns

 #### **Visual Enhancements [Medium Priority]**

 Implement side-by-side spell comparison view for detailed analysis of similar spells.